semaphoreci/book-cicd-docker-kubernetes/chapters/04-cicd-best-practices.md

 “CI/CD” stands for the combined practices of Continuous Integration (CI) and Continuous Delivery (CD).
 It is a timeless way of developing software in which you’re able to release updates at any time in a sustainable way.
 When changing code is routine, development cycles are faster.
 Work is more fulfilling.
 Companies can improve their products many times per day and delight their customers.

-In this chapter, we'll review the principles of CI/CD and see how we can apply them to developing cloud native applications.
+In this chapter, we’ll review the principles of CI/CD and see how we can apply them to developing cloud native applications.

 ## 3.1 What Makes a Good CI/CD Pipeline